sudhar04/sudhar04/README.md

 ### 🎬 Movie App

-> Browse trending movies and search by title.
+> Movie discovery application for browsing trending movies and searching titles using the TMDB API.

 **Tech Stack**